Ventura, California: Geography

 Ventura is located northwest of Los Angeles on the California coast.
 The western portion of the city stretches north along the Ventura River which is characterized by a narrow valley with steeply sloped areas along both sides.
 The steep slopes of the Ventura foothills abut the northern portion of the community.
 Much of the eastern portion is on a relatively flat alluvial coastal plain lying along the western edge of the Oxnard Plain.
 Several Barrancas extend from the foothills to the Santa Clara River which forms the city's southerly boundary.
 The city extends up to the beginning of the Santa Clara River Valley at the historic community of Saticoy.

 Ventura is within a seismically active region like much of California and is crossed by several potentially active fault systems.
-The Ventura Fault is capable of an 8.0 earthquake and a local tsunami up to 23 feet in height.
+The Ventura Fault is capable of an 8.0 earthquake and a local tsunami up to 7 m in height.
 According to the United States Census Bureau, Ventura has a total area of 32.3 sqmi, of which 21.9 sqmi is land and 10.4 sqmi, comprising 32.23%, is water.